civicrm/civicrm-dev-docs/docs/api/v4/differences-with-v3.md

 Key things to note:

 * The `options` array is completely gone.
 The params array *is* the list of options.
-* Most of the options in the params array have shared/generic implementations - ensuring consistent naming and behavior.
+* Most of the options in the params array have shared/generic implementations - ensuring consistent naming and behavior for every api entity.
 * The *data* fields (e.g. `id`, `display_name`, and `first_name`) no longer appear at the top.
 They always appear beneath some other option, such as `where` or `select`.